 Whether you have a small stain or want to clean your entire carpet, you don’t need an expensive carpet cleaner from the store, and you don't need to hire a professional.
 There are great products that you have in your pantry that will erase stains, clean carpets and deodorize smells.

-You can avoid renting the large carpet cleaning machines for small stains by taking the time to do it yourself.
+You can also avoid renting the large carpet cleaning machines for small stains by taking the time to do it yourself.
 With hard work, natural products, and a simple stick vacuum, you can learn how to clean carpet without carpet cleaner.

 Big, industrial carpet cleaners are very good at removing dirt, debris, and stains from the carpet, but they don't always do it in the safest of ways.
 Many times professionals use high powered chemicals that work well, but leave you wondering what is in your carpets.